How to manage hair loss due to stress?

 • Acute stress causes a sudden but generally reversible hair loss, provided that balance is restored quickly.

-• Chronic stress creates a persistent inflammatory environment.
-It weakens the follicles, disrupts hair renewal, and can exacerbate other causes of hair loss such as:
+• Chronic stress, on the other hand, creates a persistent inflammatory environment.
+It weakens the follicles, disrupts hair renewal, and can worsen other causes of hair loss such as:

 • Hormonal disorders (thyroid, cortisol)